LeeHowes/CPP/paper_framework_sources/p1897_initial_executor_algorithms_for_cpp23.md

    * blocks and returns the value type of the sender, throwing on error
  * `when_all(s...)`
    * returns a sender that completes when all Senders `s...` complete, propagating all values
- * `indexed_for(s, policy, dim, f)`
+ * `indexed_for(s, policy, rng, f)`
-   * returns a sender that applies `f` for each element of `dim` passing that element and the values from the incoming sender, completes when all `f`s complete propagating s's values onwards
+   * returns a sender that applies `f` for each element of `rng` passing that element and the values from the incoming sender, completes when all `f`s complete propagating s's values onwards
  * `transform(s, f)`
    * returns a sender that applies `f` to the value passed by `s`, or propagates errors or cancellation
  * `bulk_transform(s, f)`